DylanMeeus/springboot_jwt_blog/_posts/2015-09-15-angular-2-series-part-2-domain-models-and-dependency-injection.markdown

 For our app, we'll want to take the user's input and see how it can be handled with a model.
 For simplicity, we'll simply log the info to the console in these examples, but you would typically be doing HTTP requests to send the user data off to a server to be persisted.

 We could set up a simple `User` class that acts as a model for our data and have some additional methods in our `UsersAppComponent` that act upon the form data.
+We can do this right within our component, but as will become evident later, there are some drawbacks to this.
+Let's see what it would look like for now.

 ```js
 // app.ts